Sign up to our Newsletter

 5. The University of Richmond

-Richmond also offers students several opportunities to gain clinical experience, including their three in-house clinics where students work on legal matters for real clients under the supervision of faculty members.
+Richmond also offers students several opportunities to gain clinical experience, including their three in-house clinics, where students work on legal matters for real clients under the supervision of faculty members.

-In these clinics, students are exposed to a wide variety of foci so they can get a better idea of what they’d like to specialize in.
+In these clinics, students are exposed to a wide variety of cases so they can get a better idea of what they’d like to specialize in.
 Through these clinics, students are able to see law theories in action and feel more connected to what they learn in the classroom!

 6. Regent University

 Regent University Law School, located in Virginia Beach, Virginia, is a reputable institution known for its commitment to academic excellence and values-driven education.

-With an acceptance rate of approximately 41.3%, it maintains a competitive admissions process.
+Regarding affordability, Regent University Law School offers a relatively accessible tuition rate.
 This combination of a competitive admission process and reasonable tuition fees makes Regent University Law School an attractive option for aspiring legal professionals looking to pursue their legal studies in a values-oriented academic environment.

 7. Liberty University